 For general questions about the Health Sciences Centre, please call the Switchboard at (807) 684-6000.

 The Thunder Bay Regional Health Sciences Centre Forensic Program serves adult individuals who come into conflict with the law and who may have a psychiatric disorder.
 The program provides both inpatient and outpatient services to the area of Northwestern Ontario from the Manitoba border to White River.

 The Forensic Mental Health Inpatient Unit provides extensive assessment, treatment and rehabilitation services.
 Specific treatment plans are developed to meet individual patient needs, which may include individual or group therapy that involves various clinical programming.
 The inter-professional team includes members from the following services:

-Forensic Mental Health Services at Thunder Bay Regional Health Sciences Centre believes that visits are therapeutic and contribute to the well being of our clients.
-Visits allow family and friends to familiarize themselves with the programs we provide.
-The following information provides you with an explanation of our Visiting Policy.
+The Forensic Mental Health Program believes that visits are therapeutic and contribute to the well-being of patients.
+Visits also allow family and friends to familiarize themselves with the programs provided to their loved one.
+The following information provides an explanation of the Visiting Policy.